marindel0/LepMapWrapper-1/README.md

 * Line 5: Sex: Male = 1, Female = 2, Unknown = 0.
 Can be 0 for all except the parents.
 * Line 6: Phenotype: Irrelevant for us.
 Enter 0 for all.

-The important thing is to get the parents and grandparents right.
+It is important to get the parents and grandparents right, the rest is simple.
 Here is an examlpe:
 ```
 CHR POS 1    1    1    1     1     1     1     1     1      etc...
-CHR POS Amma Afi  Baba Diado Papa  Mama  F2-1  F2-2  F2-3
+CHR POS Amma Afi  Baba Diado Mama  Papa  F2-1  F2-2  F2-3
 CHR POS 0    0    0    0     Diado Afi   Papa  Papa  Papa
 CHR POS 0    0    0    0     Baba  Amma  Mama  Mama  Mama
 CHR POS 2    1    2    1     2     1     0     0     0